promicsw/flow-expressions/README.md

 - GenCodeDoc - extract and generate code reference documentation (some of reference material here was generated this way)
 - Several others...

+> A potential future extension is to provide a *lookahead* mechanism - will see if there is any interest.
 ## Versatility of Flow Expressions
 Flow Expressions are not limited to parsing and can be used to implement other kinds of *flow logic*.